orgua/shepherd_v2_planning/21_hw_design_cape.rst

 - 3V3 should also be switched - maybe even the 5V0 in, so the PU that hinder bootup are meaningless
 - vias came back only weak tainted (make it less severe if that happens), mainly for target pcb
 - more distance to gnd-plane (soldering is hard, even with thermals
+- TEST Watchdog, make compatible with BB
+- TEST GPIO to and from target
+- same orientation for transistors
+- switch p8-27 and 29 (batOK / GPIO4) for cleaner readout
+- switch p8-43/44 with p8-39/40 for proper boot
+- TEST boot with all pins except 3v3 & 5V
+- but make sure that shepherd-EN (p8-13) stays low during boot
+- switching main power to both targets shows, that the routes seem to have different current-readings for the same load! odd
+- 1k for LEDs
+- check surroundings of mosfets, size has changed
+- mosfet of watchdog-wake could be tied to 3V3 with additional 1k resistor or diode (so that button stays usable)
+    - 100k PD for wd-pin (or keep 10k)
+    - 3V3 goes low on powerdown, so watchdog can enable (pull low wake) BB again,
+    - polling has no effect during normal operation
+    - TEST if 1k is enough to pull line low to enable -> it is

 schematics v2.0r1 Closed
     - Beaglebone